rishitc/100-days-of-code/log.md

 **Thoughts:**

 The LeetCode challenges were quite enjoyable.
-For the [Flatten a Multilevel Doubly Linked List](https://leetcode.com/explore/challenge/card/july-leetcoding-challenge/545/week-2-july-8th-july-14th/3386/) question, I attempted it using a recursive and iterative solution.
+For the ["Flatten a Multilevel Doubly Linked List"](https://leetcode.com/explore/challenge/card/july-leetcoding-challenge/545/week-2-july-8th-july-14th/3386/) question, I attempted it using a recursive and iterative solution.
 By doing this exercise, I learnt a lot about the flow of the program using both techniques.

 Also, I'm quite ecstatic that I was able to finish the **"Matplotlib Crash Course"** *YouTube video*.
 It was quite engaging and following along with the instructor while trying out my variations during the process made the learning process engaging and fun.
 I am eager to try out my new skills on some dataset from *Kaggle*.
 I have narrowed down on a dataset which I want to try my hands on, but before I can jump into working on that plan, I feel I need to learn about **Pandas** which is another powerful Python library for *Data Science*.
 Hopefully, I can begin work on that from tomorrow.